Wednesday, Nov. 28

 - 2 p.m.—Break

-- 2:15 p.m.—Arthur S. Hengerer, MD, director and past chair of the Federation of State Medical Boards (FSMB), Physician Wellness and Burnout
+- 2:15 p.m.—Arthur S. Hengerer, MD, director and past chair of the Federation of State Medical Boards (FSMB), Physician Wellness and Burnout.
+Click here to view the presentation slides.

-- 3:15 p.m.—Wisconsin efforts to improve the physician experience
+- 3:15 p.m.—Wisconsin efforts to improve the physician experience.
+View the round table discussion.

 - 4 p.m.—Networking, Drinks and hors d’oeuvres